 Hunting, shooting and consulting - our year in Scotland

-2018 has been quite consultative in .
-We seem to like a bit of a think, up here.
+2018 has been quite consultative in

 The year began with a public consultation on the recommendations made by Lord Bonomy in his review of the effectiveness of the Protection of Wild Animals (Scotland) Act.
 The League was directly responsible for this review and we submitted over a hundred hours of footage illustrating why the Scottish fox hunting ban should be strengthened.